Technologicat/unpythonic/doc/features.md

 assert tuple(zipr((1, 2, 3), (4, 5, 6), (7, 8))) == ((2, 5, 8), (1, 4, 7))  # zip first
 assert tuple(rzip((1, 2, 3), (4, 5, 6), (7, 8))) == ((3, 6, 8), (2, 5, 7))  # reverse first

-# curry with passthrough on the right
+# curry with passthrough (positionals passed through on the right)
 # final result is a tuple of the result(s) and the leftover args
 double = lambda x: 2 * x
 with dyn.let(curry_context=["whatever"]):  # set a context to allow passthrough to the top level